Greater Kota Kinabalu: Population

 In 2010, the population of Greater Kota Kinabalu was estimated at 855,556.
 Penampang (combined with Putatan sub-district) is the most densely populated district within the region, followed closely by Kota Kinabalu.
-It was forecasted that the combined population of these districts in 2019 was nearly 1.1 million.
+It was forecasted that the combined population of these districts in 2020 was nearly 1.1 million.

+In August 2010, the Putatan District Council was established, and the creation of this local authority completed the process of Putatan becoming a district, ten years after it was separated from the Penampang district.

 Economy

 Greater Kota Kinabalu is the primary economic and transportation hub in Sabah.
-Services sector is a major economic driver in Kota Kinabalu, Penampang and Putatan.
+The services sector is a major economic driver in Kota Kinabalu, Penampang and Putatan.
 Since 2010s, services sector particularly in tourism, hospitality and retail has become a major economic driver in the region.
 Industrial activities are primarily concentrated in Kota Kinabalu adjacent to the city's primary transshipment port (in Sepanggar).
 In Tuaran and Papar, agriculture activity is more pronounced such as rice cultivation and oil palm plantation.
 Offshore, there are currently several active oil and gas drilling operations by major energy companies such as Petronas and Royal Dutch Shell.